luca-venturi/CSCI-GA-2945.001/hw3/README.md

 > mpirun -np 6 ./int_ring_largearray 10000

 The message sent is an array of 2MByte size.
-The bandwith is measured in Mbyte / s and estimated as (N*size-2)/(2*elapsed) (elapsed = time elapsed during all the communications; (N * size - 2) = total number of messages sent).
+The bandwith is measured in Mbyte / s and estimated as (N * size - 2) / (2 * elapsed) (elapsed = time elapsed during all the communications; (N * size - 2) = total number of messages sent).
-The last value of tag[0] ('tag' being the array message sent through), which is updated as in int_ring.c, received by rank = size - 1, should be = N*np - 2.
+The last value of tag[0] ('tag' being the array message sent through), which is updated as in int_ring.c, received by rank = size - 1, should be = N * np - 2.

 Taking N = 10000 and np = 6 we get: